Over the Top Wrestling: OTT Tag Team Championship

-The OTT Tag Team Championship is a title in Over the Top Wrestling primarily contested for by tag teams but has also regularly been defended by three-man teams.
-The current champions are Matthew 'Bullet' Smyth and Renzo Rose, who are in their first reign.
-They won the titles by defeating The Hype Dawgs at OTT Eleventh Anniversary on 25 October 2025 in Dublin, Ireland.
+The OTT Tag Team Championship is a title in Over the Top Wrestling primarily contested for by tag teams is also defended by three-man teams using the Freebird Rule.
+The current champions are Sculpted Cian Noonan & Chainsaw Luke Frehill who are in their first reign.
+Noonan & Frehill defeated BDE after co-cashing in Noonan’s OTT Golden Opportunity Briefcase Dead On on 14 June 2026 in Belfast, Northern Ireland.